NEXT RACE MEETINGS

 Chaddesley Corbett has been used for Point-to-Pointing since 1925, although earlier meetings were originally run on the opposite side of the road.

 The viewing is excellent and downhill exits are a bonus in wet weather.
-Five meetings are held at this venue and great efforts are made to ensure the course is produced in excellent condition, that is no easy feat when you look at current weather patterns.
-Actions speak louder than words and the entries and runners at all five meetings reflects great credit on the team responsible for its preparation.
+Five meetings are held at this venue and great efforts are made to ensure the course is produced in excellent condition, that is no easy feat with current weather patterns.
+The standard of course preparation is reflected in the number old entries received for each meeting.

-Although the course appears unchanged for every meeting the management team have the option of three racing lines, on the inside, the outside and the middle of the course to obtain the best possible conditions.
+The course managers have the choice of three racing lines, on the inside, the outside and the middle of the course to obtain the most favourable conditions.
 Fences can also be moved so that ground in one particular area does not get too poached.

-For the first two meetings in 2011/2012 the old 8th fence was moved and installed between the finishing post and the roadside fence and this policy continues.
+The old 8th fence near the start was moved in 2011/2012 and installed between the finishing post and the roadside fence and this has now become permenant.